 Ease constipation with fluids such as apple and prune juices.
-The Department of Neonatal and Development Medicine tells you all you need to know about constipation in children.
+The Department of Neonatal and Development Medicine at Singapore General Hospital (SGH) tells you all you need to know about constipation in children.

 How can I tell if my child has constipation